 |Purpose||This fund is intended to support an inclusive and diverse small business environment within Lancaster City.
-Businesses with up to $1 million in annual revenue may apply.|
+Businesses with up to $2 million in annual revenue may apply.|

-|Business Qualifications||This is NOT a first-come, first-serve fund.
-All applications will be equitably considered based on the following characteristics.
+This is not a first-come, first-serve fund.
+All applications will be equitably vetted and considered based on the following characteristics:

 - Longevity in business

 - Long-term sustainability

 - Local economic and community impact of business

 - Location of business in Lancaster City

 - Impact on the streetscape of Lancaster City

 - Number of employees

 - Severity of current need

 *The Review Committee reserves the right to add further priorities or change eligibility criteria based upon applicant pool.

-|Eligibility||• Businesses can only apply for EITHER a grant or a loan and are encouraged to consider the best solution for their business based upon cash needs and ability to take on more debt.
+|Eligibility||•We encourage all applicants to consider the best solution for their business based upon cash needs and ability to take on more debt.

 • Owners of multiple businesses can only apply for funding for ONE of their businesses.